Collins-E/Bank_Marketing--Machine-learning-Project/README.md

 # Overview

 This project builds machine learning models to predict whether a client will subscribe to a term deposit using bank marketing data.
-The goal is to improve targeting and support better decision-making in marketing campaigns.
+The goal is to improve targeting and support better decision making in marketing campaigns.

 # Dataset